RenderKit/embree/readme.txt

  export PATH=path-to-ispc:$PATH

 You additionally have to install CMake and the developer version of GLUT.
-Under MaxOS, these dependencies can be installed using MacPorts:
+Under Mac OS X, these dependencies can be installed using MacPorts:

  sudo port install cmake freeglut